Twenty-four eyes in a box

 Why should evolution have produced highly sophisticated optics that have only poor resolution?
 Isn’t higher resolution always better, irrespective of the visual function to be fulfilled?

-Darwin famously wrote in On the Origin of Species that the eye is so complex that its evolution by natural selection seems “absurd”.
+Darwin famously wrote in On the Origin of Species that the eye is so complex that its evolution by natural selection seems ‘absurd’.
 The key to the puzzle, he argued, was to find eyes of intermediate complexity in the animal kingdom that would demonstrate a possible path from simple to complicated.
 Now, a detailed study of the eyes of the box jellyfish (Tripedalia cystophora) has thrown up one of these fascinating intermediate stages.

 Not only is it clear that part of an eye is better than no eye at all.
 We also can find a plausible series of intermediates among modern animals.
 This doesn’t mean of course, that these modern intermediates really represent ancestral types.
 But it does show that intermediate designs are capable of working.

-Some single-celled animals have a light-sensitive spot with a little pigment screen behind it. … Among many-celled animals, various types of worm and some shellfish have a similar arrangement, but the pigment-backed light-sensitive cells are set in a little cup.
+Some single-celled animals have a light-sensitive spot with a little pigment screen behind it.
+Among many-celled animals, various types of worm and some shellfish have a similar arrangement, but the pigment-backed light-sensitive cells are set in a little cup.
 This gives slightly better direction-finding capability, since each cell is selectively shielded from light rays coming into the cup from its own side.
 In a continuous series from flat sheet of light-sensitive cells, through shallow cup to deep cup, each step in the series, however small (or large) the step, would be an optical improvement.
-Now, if you make a cup very deep and turn the sides over, you eventually make a lensless pinhole camera. …
+Now, if you make a cup very deep and turn the sides over, you eventually make a lensless pinhole camera.
+When you have a cup for an eye, almost any vaguely convex, vaguely transparent or even translucent material over its opening wall will constitute an improvement, because of its slight lens-like properties.

 Anti-evolution propaganda is full of alleged examples of complex systems that ‘could not possibly’ have passed through a gradual series of intermediates.
 This is often just another case of the rather pathetic ‘Argument from Personal Incredulity’.